JasoonS/open-explorer/README.md

 ## Donations

-If you would like to support the project, please donate to Goerli Dezentral gGmbH, the non profit and organizers of EthBerlin 4, where Open Explorer is born.
+As we don't have a purpose of the funds, if you would like to support the project, please donate through to Goerli Dezentral gGmbH, the non profit and organizers of EthBerlin 4, where Open Explorer is born.
 Donations to [dezent.eth](https://etherscan.io/address/0x59cc3Fc56B8B2988F259EC1E6f3446907130f728);